UMassIonTrappers/PyOpticL/README.md

     <img width="500" src="https://github.com/user-attachments/assets/4f8e2af5-2d51-4a9c-bdf8-13fc257014b8" />
 </a>

-PyOpticL is used in our trapped ion laboratory at UMass Amherst to design and deploy modular optical systems for trapped-ion quantum computing.
-We demonstrate laser cooling, state detection, and >99% fidelity single-qubit gates in our trapped-ion system using PyOpticL baseplates and lasers.
+We use PyOpticL in our trapped ion laboratory at UMass Amherst to design modular optical systems for trapped-ion quantum computing.
+In this paper we demonstrate laser cooling, state detection, and >99% fidelity single-qubit gates in our trapped-ion system using PyOpticL baseplates and lasers.

 ### Read the paper